 Fig.1: Nematophyte from Rhynie chert,

-half vertical section, middle stratum with big tubes below, envelope
+half vertical section, middle stratum with big tubes below, outer layer

 Fig.2: Three adjacent pockets of tubes aligned in a fan-like way in the